-The data collection and analytical approach for the River Beach locations was consistent with the Pearce Creek DMCF Exterior Monitoring Program (Anchor QEA 2016a, 2016b, 2017a, 2017b, 2018, 2019a, and 2019b).
-The River Beach samples function as a discrete sample set and will be evaluated independently from the samples collected in conjunction with the Pearce Creek DMCF Exterior Monitoring Program.
-Data collected during previous sampling events in spring and fall 2016, spring 2017, spring and fall 2018, and spring 2019 are presented on the results tables (Tables 2 through 4, Table 6 and Table 7) for comparison to data collected during the fall 2019 sampling event.
-The 2019 sampling event was conducted on September 18, 2019.
+The data collection and analytical approach for the River Beach locations was consistent with the Pearce Creek DMCF Exterior Monitoring Program (Anchor QEA 2016a, 2016b, 2017a, 2017b, 2018, 2019a, 2019b, and 2020).
+The River Beach samples function as a discrete sample set and are evaluated independently from the samples collected in conjunction with the Pearce Creek DMCF Exterior Monitoring Program.
+Data collected during previous sampling events in spring and fall 2016, spring 2017, spring and fall 2018, and spring and fall 2019 are presented on the results tables (Tables 2 through 5) for comparison to data collected during the fall 2020 sampling event.
+The 2020 sampling event was conducted on October 5 and 6, 2020.